Change-in-velocity detection for multidimensional data

 \subsubsection{Necessity of Type 3 proposals}

-While it is natural to add, subtract, or shift individual points, the specific structure of the change-in-velocity model -- which may involve short, fast segments -- also requires the proposals for adding or subtracting pairs of changepoints that would mark the endpoints of short segments.
+While it is natural to add, subtract, or shift individual points, the specific structure of the change-in-velocity model, which may involve biologically significant short, fast segments, also requires proposals for adding or subtracting pairs of changepoints that would mark the endpoints of short segments.
 Certainly, MH will still succeed in the absence of such proposals, but finding short, fast segments can take much longer.
-This can happen because it is unlikely in long paths for the algorthim to randomly propose two positions that are close to each other, but there is a deeper issue that also impedes convergence.
+This can happen because it is unlikely in long paths for the algorithm to randomly propose two positions that are close to each other, but there is a deeper issue that also impedes convergence.
 Similar to what is seen in Figure \ref{fig:bin-segl}, adding one endpoint of a short segment, but not the other, can lead to a decrease in the criterion function.
-So it becomes unlikely that a correct proposal of a short segment endpoint will be accepted.
+So it becomes unlikely that a correct proposal of one short segment endpoint will be accepted without a companion endpoint.

 We demonstrate the issue explicitly with the following numerical experiment.
 We simulated a 6-second path at 100Hz with changes at $t = 3$s and $t = 3.5$s.
 See Figure \ref{fig:why_add}(A).
 The segment speeds are $(0, 0.2, 0)$ $\mu$m/s, and we assume that the current changepoint vector is $r^{\cur} = \mathbf{0}$, i.~e., there are no changepoints.
 Figure \ref{fig:why_add}(B) provides the corresponding log-likelihood and criterion values for three proposals: two that involve adding one of the true endpoints of the active segment, and one that adds both simultaneously.
 Given the displayed criterion function evaluations, a progression from zero inferred changepoints to one and then two is prohibitively unlikely.